Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: Rate equation and system definition

 Many applications of UCN sources involve filling external traps with as many UCN as possible, followed by a long time for holding or manipulation, during which the density in the source can be refreshed.
 Therefore $n_{\infty }$ is a useful parameter of the converter to be optimized\footnote{ For experiments involving external traps with poor storage properties it will be better to drain UCN frequently from a partially charged source.
 However, also in this case a long UCN storage time constant is an asset as it will raise the time-averaged UCN content of the converter.}.

-We consider a system as schematically shown in fig.\ $1$.
+We consider a system as schematically shown in Fig.\ $1$.
 A cylindrical converter vessel with diameter $2R$ is situated within a multipole magnet and illuminated homogeneously by a cold neutron beam passing along the $r=0$ axis.
 UCN accumulation takes place over a length $L\gg R$ between a beam window and a UCN valve fully immersed in the helium as in the apparatus described in \cite{Golub/1983}.
 Shown is a butterfly valve but also different types may be envisaged, such as an iris diaphragm valve.
 For experiments at room temperature UCN are released into a window-less extraction system with a short vertical guide section as described in \cite {Zimmer/2010}\footnote{ It is also conceivable to place the UCN valve closer to (or within) the extraction guide.
 This would however considerably increase the surface of wall material exposed to the UCN during accumulation.
 Here we analyse the system as shown in fig.\ $1$.}.
 In the section for UCN accumulation the cylindrical wall possesses a neutron optical potential $V+iW$ \cite {Fermi/1936,Golub/1991,Ignatovich/1990}, with

-where $m_{\mathrm{n}}$ is the neutron mass, $N_{l}$ is the atomic number density of the nuclear species $l$ with coherent bound neutron scattering length $b_{l}$, and $\sigma _{l}\left( v\right) $ is the sum of cross sections for neutron capture and scattering at (thermal) neutron velocity $v$ , which is usually proportional to $1/v$.
-The beam window and the UCN valve are made of (or coated with) a material with neutron optical potential $ \widetilde{V}+i\widetilde{W}$.
+where $m_{\mathrm{n}}$ is the neutron mass, $N_{l}$ is the atomic number density of the nuclear species $l$ with coherent bound neutron scattering length $b_{l}$, and $\sigma _{l}\left( v\right) $ is the loss cross section (sum of cross sections for neutron capture and upscattering; $v$ is the UCN velocity in the medium and $v\sigma _{l}\left( v\right) $ usually constant over the whole UCN spectrum).
+The beam window and the UCN valve are made of (or coated with) a material with neutron optical potential $\widetilde{V}+i \widetilde{W}$.

 A radial $n$-polar magnetic field with modulus